Monday – Friday: 7am – 7pm

 A: We require that all dogs attending daycare be on year-round flea preventative.
 While it is unlikely that your dog will get fleas while at Love My Doggy Day Care, there is always a possibility anytime your dog is exposed to other animals.
 If your dog is on flea preventative and is exposed to a dog with fleas, you won’t have to worry about having a problem at home.
 Flea preventative is for your protection.

 A: Each dog (or dog family) has their own individual sleeping quarters.
 We provide them with a comfortable, walk-in space to rest their heads and bodies after a day of playing.
 You may bring some items, listed below, from home.
-We will provide the dishes, so don’t worry about bringing those.
-We use only stainless steel and wash them in the dishwasher every day.
-Also, we request that you not bring in any of your pet's bedding for their boarding visit.
+We will provide the food bowls, so don’t worry about bringing those.
+We use only stainless steel and wash them in the dishwasher after every use.

 At Love My Doggy Day Care, we provide your pet with everything he or she will need.
 However if you wish to bring the following you may:

 - Medication (in original container preferred)

 - Safe toy - one per pet please